 When it comes to leisure and recreation, Monterey is a great destination for kayaking, fishing, whale- and dolphin-watching, surfing, and more.

-But most recently, Monterey, California has exploded in the pop culture milieu as the alluring setting of Reese Witherspoon’s popular HBO drama, Big Little Lies.
+But most recently, however, Monterey, California has exploded in the pop culture milieu as the alluring setting of Reese Witherspoon’s popular HBO drama, Big Little Lies.
 (Unlike many contemporary California TV shows, which claim to be set in coastal California but are usually filmed in Canada or Georgia, Big Little Lies was actually filmed in Monterey.)

 In the TV series, as in real life, Monterey has an inexplicable sense of place.
 In addition to the beautiful coast; fabulous restaurants, cafes, and shopping; and wonderful spa, leisure, and recreation opportunities, it’s also famously the site of Jimi Hendrix’s iconic 1967 performance at the Monterey Pop Festival.
 (One of the decade’s most consequential music events, which also introduced the world to Janis Joplin.)

 Monterey, moreover, has a rich cultural history: Ansel Adams photographed the landscape, and John Steinbeck did his best writing here– as did Henry Miller.